madaha668/self-hosting-mapp-pipeline/README.md

 - Docker Engine 20.10+
 - Docker Compose v2
 - Internet connection for initial setup
+- In Linux server, create the 1st user named gitlab-runner with id 1000 (for matching to user ubuntu in flutter image) and sudo previliege.

 ## Installation Guide

+NOTE: execute the following steps as the user gitlab-runner

 ### Phase 1: Host Preparation